radlerz/Getting-and-Cleaning-Data-Course-Project/Codebook.md

 - Guro = measures taken by the gyroscope
 - Mean = mean of the a measurement
 - Std = standard deviation of a measurement
+- X, Y or Z is used to denote 3-axial signals in the X, Y and Z directions

 Please refer to the "features_info.txt" file in the original data set for further descriptions.